mozilla/meao/_posts/2017-11-07-kuma-report.md

 The migration project
 [rebooted in Summer 2016](https://docs.google.com/document/d/1q0rNBieya_9NPqjWYX93_QwEge-K2wqLPPvdtZGyinE).
 We switched to targeting Mozilla Marketing's deployment environment.
-I split the work was split into smaller steps leading up to AWS.
+I split the work into smaller steps leading up to AWS.
 I thought each step would take about a month.
 They took about 3 months each.
 Estimating is hard.

 ![2016 MDN Tech Plan]({{ site.baseurl }}/public/images/kuma/2017-10-MDN-Tech-Plan-2016.svg)